ankitapal189/ChatBot/README.md

 # DEPRECATED
 __This project was built in 2016 (the old tensorflow era), and some design choices no longer make sense under the new tensorflow.
-You are likely to find better seq2seq tutorial/implementation somewhere else.__

 ## seq2seq_chatbot
 An implementation of Seq2seq chatbot in tensorflow.